Surrey Quays Shopping Centre: Redevelopment

 British Land in a joint venture with Tesco (Surrey Quays Limited) plans to redevelop it over the next few years.
 The plan is to have a 100,000 sq ft extension built, while the existing infrastructure will undergo a major refurbishment.
 The surrounding area and its facade will also be significantly improved, including new public spaces, easy routes to transport links and larger parking areas.
 The nearby leisure park will also be included in these works as will the shop fronts along the river featuring the Decathlon store.

 In October 2019, plans were approved for a new town centre on the Surrey Quays Shopping Centre site, resulting in the existing shopping centre being demolished and no longer being redeveloped as previously planned.
 The new plans include new green spaces, 3,000 new homes and over 16 new streets.
 The project will cost over £4 billion with the site on completion being over 53 acres in size.
-Works are due to start in 2022.
+Works are currently underway.